trurob/WinStatObservationalSim/README.md

 \quad U_{k} \sim \text{Normal}(\mu_{U}, \sigma_{U}^2)\quad\text{or}\quad U_{k}\sim\text{Bernoulli}(\rho_{U})\quad \text{for}\quad k \in \\{ 1,\dots,q \\}
 $$

-*Note: For simplicity of notation, the data generating mechanism below uses $p=1$ and $q=1$.
+*Note: For simplicity of notation, the data generating mechanism below uses* $p=1$ *and* $q=1$*.
 Naturally, for multiple covariates, any relevant multiplication below can be replaced by matrix multiplication.*

 For treatment assignment, we explore two settings: "randomized" treatment with $A \sim \text{Bernoulli}(0.5)$, and a "confounded" treatment assignment with the logistic model: